 FoNS Research Strategy

 The Research Excellence Framework (REF) is the UK's system for assessing the quality of research in UK universities and higher education colleges.
+The 2014 REF outcome demonstrated the Faculty’s contribution to world-leading, original and significant research with an exemplary approach to impact (you can read here about the impact case studies of FoNS for the REF 2014).
 REF2021 will be submitted to Research England in late November 2020.
 It will then be assessed throughout 2021 and the results are expected to be published in December 2021.
 The Faculty of Natural Sciences’ preparations for REF are overseen by the Faculty REF Committee, chaired by the Dean, Prof Tom Welton, with representation from each department.
 The Faculty REF coordinator is Craig Bryce, please contact Craig if you have any queries related to REF2021.

 Five core scientific disciplines - chemistry, lifes sciences, mathematics, physics and environmental policy - form the backbone of the Faculty's teaching and research activities.
 Our research harnesses the breath of our expertise to meet the changing needs of society, industry and healthcare, and to address the global challenges of climate change, energy, global health and security.
 We have made significant progress producing groundbreaking research and world-changing collaborations.